Daima: Archaeology

 Daima was first excavated by Graham Connah in 1965 and 1966.
-According to Connah, who was the lead archaeologist in this project, seven test shafts of 2.13 by 2.12 meters each were sunk at 30-m intervals on the highest point of the mound to its edge.
+According to Connah, who was the lead archaeologist in this project, seven test shafts of 2.13 by 2.12 m each were sunk at 30 m intervals on the highest point of the mound to its edge.
 These cuttings showed most of the ground properties such as levels of sand, firki clay, animal disturbances, white and black ash, and levels of burials.
 Archaeologists working in this project tried to find a way to remove the loosened deposits from the cutting and dump them at a sufficient distance from the cutting edge.
 Many of the cuttings were dug with trowels, picks and shovels.
 The excavated soil was carried away and deposited on soil heaps at a safe distance for further observation and analysis.
 All the test cuttings (Cuttings I-VIII) were excavated in the same manner.
 The cuttings were later backfilled to keep the site protected from erosion.

 Intense radiocarbon analyses discovered that Daima dates to early in the first millennium BC until early into the second millennium AD.
 The excavations showed the stratigraphy of the mound seems to separate Daima into three parts.
 Daima I represents a community of people without any metalwork who herded cattle and grew sorghum.
-Daima II is characterized by the first iron working people of the mound’s history.
+Daima II is characterized by the first iron working people of the mound's history.
 Daima III represents a community of people with a rich material culture which include many different kinds of exotic goods and materials.